osixia/docker-openldap/README.md

 	# numResponses: 3
 	# numEntries: 2

-if you have the following error, OpenLDAP is not started yet, wait some time.
+if you have the following error, OpenLDAP is not started yet, you are too fast or your computer is too slow (it's a matter of  point of view) wait some time.

 		ldap_sasl_bind(SIMPLE): Can't contact LDAP server (-1)

-## Examples
+## Beginner Guide

 ### Create new ldap server

-This is the default behaviour when you run the image.
+This is the default behaviour when you run this image.
 It will create an empty ldap for the compagny **Example Inc.** and the domain **example.org**.

 By default the admin has the password **admin**.
 All those default settings can be changed at the docker command line, for example :

-	docker run -e LDAP_ORGANISATION="My Compagny" -e LDAP_DOMAIN="my-compagny.com" \
+	docker run --env LDAP_ORGANISATION="My Compagny" --env LDAP_DOMAIN="my-compagny.com" \
-	-e LDAP_ADMIN_PASSWORD="JonSn0w" -d osixia/openldap
+	--env LDAP_ADMIN_PASSWORD="JonSn0w" -d osixia/openldap

 #### Data persitance